privacyguides/privacyguides.org/docs/email.md

 Free accounts have some limitations, such as not being able to search body text and not having access to [Proton Mail Bridge](https://proton.me/mail/bridge), which is required to use a [recommended desktop email client](email-clients.md) (e.g. Thunderbird).
 Paid accounts include features like Proton Mail Bridge, additional storage, and custom domain support.
 A [letter of attestation](https://proton.me/blog/security-audit-all-proton-apps) was provided for Proton Mail's apps on 9th November 2021 by [Securitum](https://research.securitum.com).

-If you have the Proton Unlimited, Business, or Visionary Plan, you also get [SimpleLogin](email-aliasing.md#simplelogin) Premium for free.
+If you have the Proton Unlimited, Business, Family, or Visionary Plan, you also get [SimpleLogin](email-aliasing.md#simplelogin) Premium for free.

 Proton Mail has internal crash reports that they **do not** share with third parties.
 This can be disabled in: **Settings** > **Go to Settings** > **Account** > **Security and privacy** > **Send crash reports**.